 - Super Simple: Betaflight CLI Command

-You can also use throttle curve, which I covered in another post.
+You can also use throttle curve in OpenTX, which I covered in another post.

 This is the simplest method.
-The downside is, if you want a different max throttle value, you would have to go into the Mixer to change it manually.
+The downside however, is that if you want to change the throttle cap value (e.g. from 80% to 90%), you would have to go into the Mixer page and change it manually.
 Of course, that’s not a huge problem if you don’t change it often.

 Go to Mixer, find the Throttle channel, hold down the Enter button and select Edit.